CinemaCafe/next-template/README.md

 ```

-and don't for get to add type for those files
+and don't forget to add type for those files

 ```typescript
 // env.d.ts